ibm-cloud-docs/connected-trade-platform/white-paper.md

 The top subnet in each zone is part of the default security group for the VPC.
 And, each of those subnets contains an arbitrary number of virtual server instances and or RedHat OpenShift workers that use Block Storage for VPC.
 These instances are where your management tools run.

-The lower subnets in the diagram relate to inbound connectivity, and we'll cover more about that in the next sections.
+The lower subnets in the diagram relate to inbound connectivity, which will be covered in subsequent sections.

 #### Connectivity inbound to VPC
 {: #Deployment-architecture-mvpc-inbound-connectivity}